Snellville Motorcycle Accident Attorney

 Motorcycle Accident Lawyers in Snellville, GA

 In March 2019 a motorcycle rider on the Scenic Highway swerved to avoid an oncoming car that had made a sudden left turn into a business parking lot.
-The motorcyclist wiped out but would have survived the accident if it had not been for another vehicle that was following too close behind him.
+The motorcyclist wrecked, but the operator of the motorcycle would have survived the accident if it had not been for another vehicle that was following too close behind him.
 That accident exemplifies the risk of injury and death faced by motorcycle riders in Gwinnett County.
 A left turn in front of an oncoming motorcycle is the number one cause of motorcycle crashes.
 Tailgating drivers pose the second-highest danger.
 Our Snellville motorcycle accident attorney believes that all motorcycle collisions are preventable.

 We help motorcycle accident victims rebuild their lives when they are injured by negligent drivers.
 We also help grieving families find justice after they suffer an immeasurable loss.

 Who Is Responsible for a Gwinnett County Motorcycle Accident?

 Most motorcycle drivers practice defensive driving.
 Yes, there are those drivers who drive fast and loose, but overall most motorcycle drivers take their driving rights responsibly.
 The cause of most motorcycle collisions is negligent driving by car drivers.
 Turning left in front of an oncoming motorcycle is an act of negligence.
 Tailgating is another act of negligence.
 Running a red light, texting instead of watching the road, and changing lanes without checking the driver’s blind spot are all examples of negligence.